-One way to cope with the fear of death is to take solace and comfort in the fact that it is a natural part of life.
+Acceptance.
+One way to cope is to take solace in the fact that death is a natural part of life.
 We are all born, live out our days on Earth, and eventually die when it is deemed our time.
 It can be helpful to practice gratitude for living and be accepting of death when it ultimately arrives.

-Another valuable coping mechanism can be linked with thoughts about the afterlife.
+The afterlife.
 What happens after death?
-Many philosophers, cultures, and religious leaders have numerous writings and theories about the topic of death, what lies for us thereafter, and how to prepare.
-A belief that life does not simply end upon death can assist one to feel like death is just a transitional phase into the next portion of life.
+Many philosophers, cultures, and religious leaders have numerous writings and theories on the topic of death, what lies ahead, and how to prepare.
+A belief that life does not simply end upon death is a way of re-framing your thoughts; rather than death being an end, it is just a transitional phase into the next portion of life.
 The thought that something exists after death can alleviate the fear of simply non-existing.

-A portion of the literature from philosophers and important leaders addresses reasons as to why one is placed on Earth and encourages consideration of the type of legacy that a person may want to leave behind.
-To combat a fear of death might mean creating a meaning for living.
-If a person is comfortable in how they lived out their days, along with the legacy that they are leaving behind, death may be a less formidable prospect.
+Your legacy.
+Philosophers and important leaders offer reasons as to why one is placed on Earth and encourages consideration of the type of legacy that a person may want to leave behind.
+If you are comfortable in how you lived out your days, along with the legacy you are leaving behind, death may be a less formidable prospect.